aboutcode-org/vulnerablecode/README.rst

 .. pull-quote::
    **Warning**

-   VulnerableCode is under active development and is not yet fully usable.
+   VulnerableCode is under active development and may not be ready for production use depending on your use cases.

-Read more about VulnerableCode https://vulnerablecode.readthedocs.org/
+Read more about VulnerableCode at https://vulnerablecode.readthedocs.org/

-VulnerableCode tech stack is Python, Django, PostgreSQL, nginx and Docker and several libraries.
+The VulnerableCode tech stack is Python, Django, PostgreSQL, nginx and Docker and several libraries.

 Getting started
 ===============